kashaf-salaheen/snow_demo/README.md

-Demo for create an EC2 instance
+Demo to create an EC2 instance